The U.S. traditionally leads in times of crisis. Now it’s practicing self-isolation.

 U.S. officials say they have offered assistance.
 U.S. troops based in Italy helped send and deliver hospital beds, mattresses, stretchers and other equipment to the Italian province of Lombardy, the ground zero of Italy’s coronavirus crisis.

 In late January, when China’s outbreak was at its peak, the U.S. government said it was sending more than 17 tons of medical equipment there.
-In early February, Secretary of State Mike Pompeo announced an additional $100 million in assistance “to China.”
+In early February, Pompeo announced an additional $100 million in assistance “to China.”

 The State Department modified that in later statements, saying the aid would go to high-risk and developing countries, with no mention of China.
 A Chinese official last week said that China had received “not $1” from the United States.

-Some of the $100 million has been committed to the World Health Organization and other multilateral institutions, said Pooja Jhunjhunwala, acting spokeswoman for the U.S. Agency for International Development.
+Some of the $100 million has been committed to the World Health Organization and other multilateral institutions, said Pooja Jhunjhunwala, acting spokeswoman for USAID.

 The agency has designated 25 countries to receive direct assistance, most of them in Central and Southeast Asia.
 Delivery of the pledged donations, to the extent it has taken place, has remained largely invisible on the world stage, however.